Blerim Rrustemi: Club career

 As a youngster, he has attended and played for Weston Collegiate Institute high-school in Toronto, Ontario, Canada.
 While in Toronto, he has played for CS Azzuri in 1999–2000 and the Toronto Supra in 2000–2001 which are both teams of the Canadian Professional Soccer League.
 He has also played for different Albanian teams in Toronto.

 He moved to South America, playing for Portuguesa of Brasil in 2001–2002 and Defensor Sporting of Uruguay in 2002–2004.

 Then he come back to Europe where he played between 2004 and 2008 in Germany at amateur teams Borussia Mönchengladbach II and Rot-Weiß Erfurt and couple of months in Denmark first division for AC Horsens.
 In 2008–2009 he played in Cyprus first division at Alki Larnaca.
 He signed for the Albanian team KS Vllaznia in October 2009.

-Spending the latter years of hius career in the German lower leagues, he joined 1.
+Spending the latter years of his career in the German lower leagues, he joined 1.
 FC Viersen from SC Union Nettetal in summer 2019.